 Each certified adult who is a resource parent or relative resource parent must complete 30 hours of ongoing training during each two year certification cycle.
 There are several options for training hour completion.
 ODHS Child Welfare coordinates live/online training each month that count toward the 30 ongoing training hours, available in English and with interpretation.
 To learn more about the monthly trainings, including how to register, visit the Ongoing Resource Parent Training page.

 Training is available in a variety of settings including seminars and workshops, conferences, on-line sessions, webinars and traditional classroom settings.
 Some trainers are also available to provide specific and targeted training to smaller groups by request.

 Contact a training coordinator to find out the course offerings for a specific county.

-Foster Parent College - Interactive training courses for foster and adoptive parents and relative caregivers.
+Foster Parent College - Interactive training courses for resource parents, adoptive parents and relative resource parents.

-Adoption.com - adoption.com offers foster parent training and education including books, newsletters, articles and on-line training.
+Adoption.com - adoption.com offers resource parent training and education including books, newsletters, articles and on-line training.

 Child Trauma Academy (CTA) - CTA works to improve the lives of high-risk children through direct service, research and education.

 Foster Care and Adoptive Community - FCAC Online Training offers hundreds of courses (some interactive) with new topics added continuously.
 Certificates are immediately generated with the passing of a course test and are either emailed or downloaded directly.
 Certificates contain your name, course title, hours credited, and date.